 Spotted Bass - To catch spotted bass, your best option is to use white spinners with plastic grubs on lead head jigs.
 Doll flies and crawfish crankbaits work well too.
 Like largemouth bass, they are often caught no deeper than 10 feet.

 Striped Bass - Good striped bass catches have come from the surface on driftlines and 15 to 20 feet in mid-channel.
 To catch striped bass, try using trolled umbrella rigs, shiners, alewife or shad.

 When you go fishing at Norris Lake, there are a few necessities you have to bring.
 Check the list below before you go to make sure you have everything you need!

-Fishing Licence - A Tennessee fishing license is required to fish on Norris Lake.
+Fishing License - A Tennessee fishing license is required to fish on Norris Lake.
 If you don’t live in Tennessee, you can purchase an annual fishing license, 10-day fishing license or 3-day trout fishing license.
 Find out all the information you need about fishing licenses from the Tennessee Wildlife Resources Agency website.

 Fishing Gear - Bring all the essentials you’ll need when you fish, like baits and lures, fishing rods and reels, needle nose pliers, fish handling gloves, small towel or rag, and hook remover.
 Other recommended items include sunscreen, a camera, sunglasses and a first-aid kit.

 If you’re interested in catching fish other than bass, you’re in luck!
 Norris Lake is home to 14 different species of fish.
 You can catch crappie, walleye, trout, muskie and more!
 You’ll have no trouble finding the perfect fishing spot to sit back, relax and wait for a bite.

 Learn more about Norris Lake and start planning your fishing trip today!